-The policy sets out how Housing SA manages situations where customers have an interest in residential property.
+The policy sets out how Housing SA manages situations where customers own or partly own residential property.

 The policy applies to: